-1.10.1 Demonstrations of exorcisms, occult practices and the paranormal (which purport to be real), shall not be shown before The Watershed.
-Paranormal practices which are for entertainment purposes shall not be disseminated when significant numbers of Persons Not Yet Adult may be expected to be watching, or are particularly likely to be listening.
+1.10.1 Demonstrations of exorcisms, occult practices and the paranormal (which purport to be real), must not be shown before the Watershed.
+Paranormal practices which are for entertainment purposes must not be disseminated when significant numbers of persons not yet adult may be expected to be watching, or are particularly likely to be listening.
 (This rule does not apply to drama, film or comedy.)